 Place the post near or over the previous scratching area/item.
 Cover the old area with a non-scratchable substance (see later for details).
 When the new scratch post is well established, you may be able remove these covers.
 If this goes smoothly you can then move the scratching post, a few inches every 3 days, to a better area in the house.

 If the cat continues to scratch the old area, this is because it is more attractive than the scratch post.
 The old area still SMELLS like the place to scratch so the cat keeps topping it up.
 If you can do so, cover this area with something that can be transferred to the scratching post, ie. a piece of cloth or newspaper which, impregnated by the scratch scent, is then tacked on to the scratching post.
 Then wash the scratched area with enzymatic washing liquid (one part to nine parts lukewarm water) followed by scrubbing with surgical spirit (rubbing alcohol).
-Spray Feliscratch on the correct scratching post.
+Spray Feliway Classic on the old scratching post as a deterrent.

 PRODUCTS TO STOP CATS SCRATCHING

-Easiest of all is a product called Sticky Paws sometimes found in some mail order catalogues.
-Check with www.stickypaws.com.
-On amazon you can buy various scratch guards for furniture just put in”scratch guard.”
+Easiest of all are products like Sticky Paws or Petslucent scratch deterrent.
+On amazon you can also buy various scratch guards for furniture just put in”scratch guard.”
+Use cling film for table legs.
 Or buy double sided carpet tape from a DIY or online store (www.stikatak.co.uk).
 This is what I use on furniture and it works.
 Much cheaper but not as nice looking a Sticky Paws.
 The sticky outside of the tape stops scratching fast.
 Leave on for 3 weeks.
+Google “low tack doublesided adhesive tape” for some more suggestions.

+Sofa protectors are now sold online.
 You can also use self adhesive covering film, the sort sold at stationers for covering books, maps etc. This protects the furniture area though it is a less strong deterrent.
 It can be carefully adjusted and looks better than double sided carpet tape!
-In the UK it is called Cover Clear and made by www.tenzatech.com.
-Or possibly you could use Patifix from www.colemanbros.co.uk There’s a new vinyl product to pin on furniture here or just buy vinyl carpet protector.
+Or possibly you could use Patifix.
+There’s a new vinyl product to pin on furniture here or just buy vinyl carpet protector.

 Feliway Classic spray, available from vets mimics the scent mark made by cats when they rub their chin against something and where they rub they do not scratch.
 First wash the scratched area with enzymatic washing liquid (one part to nine parts lukewarm water) and then scrub with surgical spirit (rubbing alcohol) to get rid of the scratch scent.
 When it is dry, squirt with Feliway Classic daily for 3-4 weeks.
 They will still need somewhere else to scratch.